blakeCS/IntroComputerProgramming/docs/Methods.md

 ## Anatomy of a Method
-A Java method is a collection of statements that are grouped together to perform an operation.
-This lesson covers the structure of a method, giving a vocabulary to each portion of the method signature.
+Students will be able to describe the structure of a Java Method using approrpiate vocabulry to describe the different portions of a method and what they indicate.
 <details>
  <summary>Resources
  </summary>